 Integrated packing and shipping stations can also yield significant cost savings through improved employee productivity and streamlining labor costs.
 You may need fewer employees dedicated to a certain area, or they may not require as many hours as before to complete their job.

-Ultimately, by combining the pack and ship stations, your staff can become more flexibly deployed in response to changes in workload.
+Ultimately, by combining the pack and ship stations, your staff can be more flexibly deployed in response to changes in workload.
 You will no longer have dedicated shippers or dedicated packers.
-Now, you’ll be able to draw on a single pool of resources cross-trained to pack and ship orders, simplifying training, scheduling, labor management and performance evaluation.
+Now, you’ll be able to draw on a single pool of resources cross-trained to pack and ship orders, simplifying training, scheduling, labor management, and performance evaluation.

 Contact us if you’d like to discuss how to add integrated packing and shipping stations to your warehouse.